superluminal-jp/voice-agent/README.md

 5. **Manage History** - Toggle conversation visibility and clear history as needed
 6. **Disconnect** - Click "Disconnect" to end the session

+### Input Modes

+- **Always On** - Continuous listening with automatic voice activity detection (VAD)
+- **Push-to-Talk** - Hold Space key to transmit your voice
+- **Toggle** - Press Space key to toggle microphone on/off

 ### System Audio Integration

-Connect audio from apps like Zoom, Teams, Discord, and more:
+Capture audio from apps like Zoom, Teams, Discord, and more:

-1. **Quick Setup (Browser Screen Sharing)**
-   - Click "Audio Settings" button
+1. Click "Audio Settings" button
-   - In "System Audio Capture" section, click "Start Capture"
+2. In "System Audio Capture" section, click "Start Capture"
-   - Select your screen/window and check "Share system audio"
+3. When prompted, select your screen/window and **check "Share system audio"**
-   - The Voice Agent will now capture all system audio
+4. The Voice Agent will now capture all system audio

-2. **Advanced Setup (Virtual Audio Cables)**
-   - Install virtual audio software (VB-Cable, BlackHole, etc.)
-   - Select virtual device in Audio Settings
-   - Route app audio through virtual cables for better control

-📖 **See [SYSTEM_AUDIO_SETUP.md](./SYSTEM_AUDIO_SETUP.md) for detailed setup instructions and troubleshooting.**
+**Note**: System audio capture uses browser screen sharing.
+For app-specific audio routing, you can use virtual audio cables (VB-Cable, BlackHole, Loopback, etc.) and select them as your microphone input device.

 ## Architecture